simongh/NLog.Targets.NewRelic/ReadMe.md

 The endpoint location can be set to EU if that's where you're located.

+System allows to identify the system generating log messages.

 Multiple ContextProperty elements can be defined.
 These are sent as attributes to NewRelic.
 The layout will be rendered by NLog before it's sent.

+Switch LogNamedProperties to true to have property names nad values logged as attributes.
+This allows you to use the structured logging aspects of NLog.

 Install pacakge from from [NuGet](https://www.nuget.org/packages/nlog.targets.newrelic/)